hannakulikowska/Web-app-for-tracking-expenses/README.md

 ### Description:
 While completing the task, I followed the principle of creating test scenarios based on the requirements.
-In my understanding, test scenarios include test cases, which, in turn, consist of an ID, a name, steps, input data and expected result.
+In my understanding, test scenarios include test cases, which, in turn, consist of an ID, a name, preconditions, steps, input data and expected result.
 An example test case is provided below:

 ```
 Test Scenario 1: Account creation to track expenses.